 From the South, the A1(M) divides after junction 65.
 Keep left, following signs for the A1.
 Follow signs for Newcastle and Airport, passing the Angel of the North on the right.
 Continue for 3 miles before turning onto the A184, signed Gateshead / Newcastle (Centre).
 After a further 1½ miles, take the right hand lane (A189) to Newcastle.
 Go over Redheugh Bridge and into St. James’ Boulevard.
 At the Gallowgate roundabout (approx. ½ mile) turn left and the stadium is on the right.

-Newcastle Central Station, on the East Coast Main Line, is located just a short walk from St. James’ Park.
-Click here to check the current train timetables
+On the East Coast Main Line, Newcastle Central Station has located just a short walk from St. James’ Park.

 The nearest airport is Newcastle International, located some 6 miles north of the city.
 St. James’ Park can be reached by bus, taxi or Metro Link (underground).
 The stadium has its own Metro station (St James) which can be reached in approximately 25 minutes from the airport.
 Click here to check the current flight times